raftaar1191/Charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.6.6 =
+* FIX: Prevents an endless loop in the donor id upgrade process added in version 1.6.5.
+In certain cases, the upgrade could not complete properly.

 = 1.6.5 =
 * NEW: Added `meta_query` and `date_query` support to `Charitable_Donations_Query` and `Charitable_Donor_Query`. [#615](https://github.com/Charitable/Charitable/issues/615) and [#614](https://github.com/Charitable/Charitable/issues/614)